ucd-cws/suitability-analysis/README.md

     2. `scikit-learn`
     3. `arrow`
 6. Create a new scratch geodatabase (may need to happen by default - Nick to flesh out)
+7. Run `python manage.py migrate` from the command line with the appropriate conda environment activated (or use the path to `propy` instead of calling `python`).
+This will create and populate the local data structures.
-7. Can now load data and run the model (see functions in `relocation/management/load.py`)
+8. Can now load data and run the model (see functions in `relocation/management/load.py`)

 ## Installation Instructions for ArcGIS Pro 1.x